 Human trafficking is one of the more urgent issues our society is dealing with.
 Against a tide of exploitation and stories of millions of girls, boys, men, and women taken from their homes and sold for sex, it can feel like a helpless and hopeless issue to try and tackle.

-But one group of 11 women are doing something about it by investing their time and cardio skills (or lack thereof) to travel over 1,700 miles to raise awareness and funds to fight child sex trafficking.
+But one group of 10 women are doing something about it by investing their time and cardio skills to travel over 1,700 miles to raise awareness and funds to fight child sex trafficking.
+Meet the 2019 Pedal the Pacific team:

 Pedal the Pacific

-Meet the all-female Pedal the Pacific 2018 team, a diverse group of college-aged women from all over the United States who gathered for the second annual bike trip from Seattle to San Diego.
-Biking the equivalent of almost two marathons a day—that’s about 50 miles—these women traveled from their different universities in Texas, Arkansas, Oklahoma to the start of their route in Seattle to spark conversations and raise funds for a trafficking survivor refuge and rehabilitation center.
+Every year, Pedal the Pacific takes a diverse group of college-aged women from all over the United States and gathers them for an annual bike trip from Seattle to San Diego.
+Biking the equivalent of almost two marathons a day—about 50 miles—these women traveled from their different universities in Texas, Arkansas, Oklahoma to the start of their route in Seattle to spark conversations and raise funds for a trafficking survivor refuge and rehabilitation center.

-Last summer, the 2017 team raised over $60,000 for The Refuge Ranch, a rehabilitation center for trafficked girls that broke ground in October 2016 and was just opened this summer.
+Last summer, the 2018 team raised nearly $150,000 for The Refuge Ranch, a rehabilitation center for trafficked girls that broke ground in October 2016 and was just opened last year.

 According to the Pedal the Pacific site, “The Refuge Ranch will be a long-term healing ranch for young girls ages 11-19 who have been rescued from sex trafficking here in the United States.
 Each girl will have her own plan of restoration, which will include on-site schooling through a University of Texas Charter School, therapeutic programs that include equine, art, music and pet therapy, along with one on one counseling and group therapy with licensed professional therapists.
 At capacity, it will house 48 girls, which will be the largest facility of its kind in the nation.
 By supporting The Refuge for DMST (Domestic Minor Sex Trafficking), we hope others will recognize that sex trafficking occurs within their own communities and empower them to seek their own opportunities to get involved locally… The funds raised during Pedal the Pacific will literally be poured into the walls where these survivors will find healing and restoration.”

 Incredible, right?
-Here they are on their final day in San Diego:
+Here’s the 2019 team on their final day in San Diego:

-These girls are amazing!
-Their donations are open until the end of August, and they’re aiming to raise $250,000, so check out their site if you want to support their mission!
+These girls are more than amazing!
+Their donations are open until the end of August, and they’re aiming to raise even more, so check out their site if you want to support their mission.

 The reality of sex trafficking in the United States